 Since the beginning of 2016, more than 350 U.S. K-12 public school districts have reported cybersecurity-related incidents that breached personal information or caused operational losses.
 EdTech Strategies visualizes the incidents with pinpoints on its interactive K-12 Cyber Incident Map of the U.S. It does provide incident descriptions that range from ransomware attacks to phishing that led to data breaches.

 “I can foresee hackers’ focus shifting to vehicle data,” said G.P.
 Singh, CEO and founder of school bus data analytic firm ByteCurve, LLC. in Chicago.
 “Hackers can only obtain data for one vehicle at a time, hence making it more laborious and less rewarding for them.
 But it’s only a matter of time when they will overcome this challenge and figure out how to access multiple vehicles” at once, he believes.

 If districts and operators haven’t already developed uniform guidelines and standards to address cyber incidents, federal and state regulation will soon force them to do so.
 The evolution of autonomous vehicles and connected fleets is prompting governments to develop laws for new forms of transportation.

-Congress is working with the American Vision for Safer Transportation through Advancement of Revolutionary Technologies (AV START) Act, which establishes regulations for the development of highly automated vehicle (HAV) technologies.
-The legislation also addresses cyber security, data access and privacy concerns.
+Congress is working with the American Vision for Safer Transportation through the Advancement of Revolutionary Technologies (AV START) Act, which establishes regulations for the development of highly automated vehicle (HAV) technologies.
+The legislation also addresses cybersecurity, data access and privacy concerns.